Brofian/adventofcode_answers/Readme.md

 All code is made by myself, but the puzzles belong completely to https://adventofcode.com/ .
 I think, Advent of code is a wonderful project, please support them!

-The answers will only be uploaded at least one day after the riddle to prevent any influence on the daily leaderboard.
+The answers will only be uploaded after the daily leaderboard is filled, to prevent any influence.
 Yes, i know that there are better ways to do some of the tasks than you will find here.
 But i use this project for presentation and other purposes as well, so some answers will be unnecessary long or not optimized.

 How to use: